continuitydrift/eth-denver-2022/chapter-11.md

 "For crypto?"

 "No, not everything is about crypto.
 Sunitha said she was going to record some music for the next stream, though, make some NFT tie-ins on their label, so who knows?
-She's got thousands followers.
+She's got thousands of followers.
 I have about a hundred."

 They got to the lake where they were supposed to wait for the others.
 Marcus took out a protein bar, and Babacar, refusing the offer of one, took out a bruised apple.
 "You know, we're probably the least technical people working on Reincarnate," Marcus said.

 "Well, there's Chase.
 He talks like he knows about things, but I don't think he actually codes."

 The lake was beautiful.
 There was a family nearby, a little girl skipping stones, but they soon wandered off.
-A beaver slapped its tail against the water, but ducked under before they could see it, concentric ripples showing the bulls-eye where it had been.
+A beaver slapped its tail against the water, then ducked under spreading circles.

 "Look," Marcus said.
 "I hope it doesn't bother you when we drink around you.
 I know Chase and I got a little crazy last night."

 "No, it's fine.
 It was fun watching you two go after the trolls."

 "That might have been my fault, too.
 I shouldn't have encouraged them by talking about the trucker protests.
 That was when they brigaded us."
-After they'd shut down the stream and were packing things up, Sunitha had lit into Marcus, accusing him of just that.
+After they'd shut down the stream and were packing things up, Sunitha had lit into Marcus, accusing him of escalating the politics.

 "No, they've been in my streams before, and said worse things.
 I'm glad you all were there."

 Marcus got up, and started doing toe-touches, and what seemed like yoga exercises.
-White people, Babacar thought.

 "So, I know you don't drink, but do you smoke weed?"